alifzwan/web3Lab/README.md

 So Javascript will undergo it's fetching method to obtain all of the variables, functions, and etc by reading the `.json` file to be operate successfully on our Web Application.

+# Programmers Tips
+  - Whenever you go through some errors/bugs, you **must** find a way to solve the bug.
+Don't worry about it, every developer/IT practitioner will go through this.
+  - My way is i will copy the error i run, and paste it to google.
+Well of course you have to use GPT as well to solve it.
+  - Some of the website i used to solve my errors is [Stack Overflow](https://stackoverflow.com/) and [Ethereum Stack Exchange](https://ethereum.stackexchange.com/)
+  - **Remember**, this may be a new technology and practice for you to explore and develop.
+So it supposed to be hard for a beginner.
+If it's easy then everyone could've been a great developer right now.
+If you only do what you can do, you will never be more than you are.